 Sweet Potato – Berries – Lemon Juice – Coconut Butter

 Aren’t these just the most adorable little things.
 They really do remind me of skittles.
 I love all the colors that can be made with just food.
 These all have a sweet potato and coconut butter base.
-For each color you use a different fruit or vegetable.
+For each color, you use a different fruit or vegetable.
 It’s so amazing.
 Then you just put them in the food dehydrator for about 4 hours.
-You only need make one color if you want to.
+You only need to make one color if you want to.
 It’s fun to try the different colors and see which are your favorites.
 If they are dehydrated they should last for a long time, that is if they don’t get eaten first.

 6. Berry Lemonade Protein Gummies – Delicious by Dre

 Lemon Juice – Honey – Berry Stevia – Gelatin – Lemon or Orange Extract – Natural Food Coloring

 I’m assuming you don’t want to feed your kids fruit snacks with the food dyes in them.
 They are so bad for you, especially for children because their bodies are smaller and can’t handle it as easily as an adult.
 These gummies a healthy and made from all natural ingredients.
 To answer that question in my mind, of course, they taste better too.
 They actually aren’t that hard to make especially if you have a good silicone mold.
 You can make them in any shape you want.
 These were made for Valentine’s day so they are heart shaped.